 But in the process of researching this, I came across a pretty startling situation.

-As you know, 5600 elderly people have died in New York State from COVID in nursing homes.
+As you know, 5,600 elderly people have died in New York State from COVID in nursing homes.

 No, no, no.

-It's uh it was Cuomo's executive order.
+It was Cuomo's executive order.

-And by the way, the New York Health Website bill deleted the order.
+And by the way, the New York Health website bill deleted the order.

-It's it's in their minds it doesn't exist now.
+In their minds, it doesn't exist now.

 In the new state budget of New York, very secretly injected by the governor, by Cuomo, is the clause, you cannot sue the executives and their companies who run the nursing homes.